Bylaws of The Georgia Society of CPAs

 The form of organization of the Society shall be as follows:

-a.
-The membership of the Society shall be composed of Fellow, Associate, Student and Honorary members as provided in Article III.
+- The membership of the Society shall be composed of Fellow, Life Fellow, Associate, Student, and Honorary members as provided in Article III.
 The Society shall hold regular meetings as provided in Article VIII.
-The fiscal year of the Society shall be the period commencing with June 1 and ending May 31.

-b.
-Every member of the Society may elect to be, but shall not be compelled to be, a member of a chapter and/or section(s) of the Society as described in Article XII and Article XIV.
-The manner and timing of the election to join a chapter or section(s) shall be as prescribed by the Board of Directors.
+- Every member of the Society may elect to be, but shall not be compelled to be, a member of a chapter of the Society as described in Article XII.
 Those members not choosing to be members of chapters will be members-at-large.

 Section 1.
-The membership shall be composed of Fellow, Associate, Student and Honorary members.
+The membership shall be composed of Fellow, Life Fellow, Associate, Student, and Honorary members.

 Section 2.
 The following persons may become Fellow members:

-b.
-A Fellow member who has reached the age of 65 years, who has paid 20 years’ dues to the Society, who is in good standing, and who has substantially retired from active practice or employment shall be eligible for advancement by the Board of Directors to Life membership.
-Such recognition by the Board shall be evidenced by suitable writing which shall include a statement that no further dues shall be charged to the life member but that all other provisions of the bylaws apply.
+Section 3.
+The Board of Directors may establish criteria to allow a Fellow member to reach the status of Life Fellow member in the Society.
+Any changes in criteria by the Board of Directors will not be retroactive.
+Such recognition by the Board shall be evidenced by suitable writing, which shall include a statement that no further dues shall be charged to the life member but that all other provisions of the bylaws apply.

 Section 4.
 The following persons may become Associate members:

-e.
-Other accounting/finance related professionals as defined by the Board of Directors, and approved by Leadership Council.
+- Other accounting/finance related professionals as defined by the Board of Directors and approved by Leadership Council.

 Section 5.
 Membership is open to all college and university students, including graduate students, who attend an accredited institution.
 Student membership is automatic upon completion of requirements as set forth by the Board of Directors and extends one year past graduation or until student member is elected to another membership classification.

 Section 6.
-Any citizen of Georgia not a Certified Public Accountant or any citizen of any other state, by virtue of such person’s prominence in public life or in the business world or for some significant service rendered to the world of business or accounting, may be elected an honorary member.
+Any person not a Certified Public Accountant, by virtue of such person’s prominence in public life or in the business world or for some significant service rendered to the world of business or accounting, may be elected an honorary member.

 ELECTION OF FELLOW MEMBERS